CLIMATE RESILIENCE FUND - 2017 Capacity Building Grants Competition - RFPs

 LOIs should detail how CRF funds would be used to expand the capacity of institutions or collaboratives that provide climate services to communities and/or resource managers within the described topical and geographic focal areas.
 Services may include some or all of the following: coordination of a regional collaborative, technical guidance and or trainings for decision-makers, translation of climate science for practical use by planners and decision-makers, development and delivery of decision-support tools, and other related activities.
 Further details on applicant eligibility and categories of work is provided below.

 CRF will make grants in the $75K-$150K range for this cycle.
 Grants will be made for a one or two-year period and require a 100% match from federal, state, or private funding sources (50% of this match can be in-kind contributions).
-The grants competition will commence with this general call for LOI’s in August, continue with a full proposal submission and review process, and conclude with final decisions taking place in early December, 2017.
+The grants competition will commence with this general call for LOI’s in August.
+The Deadline for LOI’s has been extended to September 22, 2017.
+The review process will continue with a full proposal submission and review in October and November, and conclude with final decisions taking place in early December, 2017.
 Deadline and application instructions, as well as a detailed timeline for the grants competition is included below.

 Funding Priorities and Criteria